kbhse/EnergyMonitor/PlatformIO/ESP32_WiFi_MQTT_EnergyMonitor/src/ReadMe.md

 This code: `while (WiFi.status() != WL_CONNECTED)` could loop forever if no WiFi connection established.
 Don't need to report connection established so just get rid of that code.

-NB test it works if ESP8266 starts up with no WiFi available. does a blink in loop work??
+NB test it works if ESP8266 starts up with no WiFi available. does a blink in loop work?

 for an event driven solution that reports connection/disconnection without blocking critical functionality